 For users of the WaniKani system, this extension makes it easy to find words in context on the web.
 Just select a word to see how it is used in real sentences.

-We do not provide download links, as each browser usually has an Extension Store, and some can be removed or modified, so I recommend that you conduct your own search.
+We haven’t included download links, as each browser usually has an extension store, and some may be removed or modified, so I recommend that you do your search.
 Here are some tips for using the tools:

-- Combine several tools: Use Rikaikun for reading, Mainichi for learning new words, and IPA Furigana for practicing pronunciation.
+- Combine multiple tools: Use Rikaikun for reading, Mainichi for learning new words, and IPA Furigana for practicing pronunciation.

 - Set daily goals: Define how many words or phrases you want to learn each day.